 Binding corporate rules (BCRs)

-International data transfers between organisations within a corporate group (eg multinational companies or companies involved in a joint venture) may take place on the basis of Binding Corporate Rules (BCRs).
+International data transfers between organisations within a corporate group (eg multinational companies or companies involved in a joint venture) may take place based on Binding Corporate Rules (BCRs).
 BCRs require approval from data protection authorities (eg the ICO).
 However, once such approval is obtained, individual transfers can be made under a BCR without requiring further approval.
-A BCR may be created for a particular corporate group and may be tailored to meet its businesses’ specific data protection needs.
+A BCR may be created for a particular corporate group and can be tailored to meet its businesses’ specific data protection needs.

 BCRs are like a code of conduct that organisations within the group must follow when making international data transfers.
-They allow organisations to transfer personal data internationally within the same corporate group to countries that do not provide an adequate level of protection.
+They allow organisations to transfer personal data internationally within the same corporate group to countries that do not provide adequate levels of protection.

 For more information on BCRs, read the ICO’s guidance.